-The ITL's Unit of Study Questionnaire
+The ITL's Unit of Study Questionnaires

-The questions relate to each of the factor scales of the University's 'Student Course Experience Questionnaire' (SCEQ), which in turn is based upon the Australia wide DEST survey, the Course Experience Questionnaire (CEQ).
-The items on the national survey, the university survey and the USE survey are all 'student centred' and focus on the individual students' actual experience of teaching and learning.
+The USE survey was developed in relation to the Academic Board Resolutions on the Management and Evaluation of Coursework Teaching.
+There is a relationship between the Unit of Study items and the factor scales of the University's 'Student Course Experience Questionnaire' (SCEQ), which in turn is based upon the Australia wide Course Experience Questionnaire (CEQ).
+The items on the national survey, the university survey and the unit surveys are 'student centred' and focus on the individual students' actual experience of teaching and learning.
 Because of the shared student focus of the three surveys, and the direct correspondence of USE items with the SCEQ and CEQ factor scales, improvements to issues identified by the USE items should be reflected in improvements on the related SCEQ factor scale scores, and ultimately in the university's performance on the national CEQ.